Cantera/cantera-website/pages/science/species.rst

 Species Name
 ------------

-The name of a species may contain embedded parentheses, ``+`` or ``-`` signs to indicate the charge, or just about anything else that is a printable character.
+The name of a species may contain letters, numbers, or just about anything else that is a printable, non-whitespace character.
 Some example name specifications:

 .. code::